Twitter | Facebook

 Recently in the media|

-Jason Rice at 3 Guys, 1 Book offers a great review of Understudies.
-And at 3AM, Michael Jauchen calls the book "a deadpan, sharply-observed novel" that tunes into "a contemporary world fixated on simulation and celebrity."
+Edward J. Rathke interviews Ravi Mangla at Monkeybicycle, and at Fanzine, Ravi and Mel Bosworth talk shop.
+Brad Listi hosts a chat at Other People.
+The Nervous Breakdown hosts an excerpt and a self-interview.
+At 3 Guys, 1 Book, Jason Rice offers a great review, and at 3AM, Michael Jauchen calls the book "a deadpan, sharply-observed novel" that tunes into "a contemporary world fixated on simulation and celebrity."
 At largehearted boy, Ravi shares his playlist for the book.
-(Stream the list on Spotify here.)
-Also: Vol. 1 Brooklyn presents an excerpt from Understudies.
+(Stream it on Spotify here.)
+Also: Word Riot and Vol. 1 Brooklyn present excerpts.
 And Ravi self-interviews at The Collagist, which hosts an excerpt as well.
 Watch for more reviews here.

 "Hard knocks have never been so entertaining."|